Russian boxer Maxim Dadashev dies after fight

 Doctors operated to relieve pressure from swelling on his brain.

-"Right now, he's in critical condition, but the doctor told me that he's stable," Dadashev's strength and conditioning coach, Donatas Janusevicius, had told ESPN after the operation.

-McGirt said after the fight he "couldn't convince" his fighter to stop, but opted to throw in the towel when he saw him "getting hit with more and more clean shots as the fight went on".
+McGirt, who said after the fight he "couldn't convince" his fighter to stop but opted to throw in the towel when he saw him "getting hit with more and more clean shots as the fight went on," told ESPN on Tuesday he was wracking his brain wondering if he could have done things differently.

+"It just makes you realize what type of sport we’re in, man," McGirt told ESPN -- which streamed the fight on its ESPN+ platform.

+"He did everything right in training, no problems, no nothing.
+My mind is like really running crazy, right now.
+Like what could I have done differently?
+But at the end of the day, everything was fine (in training).

 Russian boxing chief Umar Kremlev told Russian media that Dadashev's body would be repatriated home and that his family would receive financial aid.